markplewis/tgam-interactive-json-stringify/README.md

 In the above example, a file named `files/WGUBCMMQCRA5HPX7YJQ2KWCW3Y.json` would be generated (assuming that `files/WGUBCMMQCRA5HPX7YJQ2KWCW3Y.html` exists).

-The a `content` attribute will be created to house the JSON-stringified HTML:
+A `content` attribute will be created to house the JSON-stringified HTML:

 ```
 {